 Rugby United New York re-signed Connor Wallace-Sims for the 2020 Major League Rugby season.
 The 24-year-old wing is 5’10” and 190 lbs.

-Connor was a key contributor to the Roosters in 2019.
+Connor started all five matches on the left-wing for RUNY in 2020.
+He was also a key contributor for the team in 2019.
 He played 1130 minutes in 15 matches and scored 8 tries.
-Rooster 11 also carried 80 times for 757 meters, made 64 tackles, and kicked 33 times for 1166 meters.
+He also carried 80 times for 757 meters, made 64 tackles, and kicked 33 times for 1166 meters.
 Following the season, Connor played for Old Blue at the USA Club 7s Nationals and helped lead the team to a third-place finish.
 He also played with the 15s side in the American Rugby Premiership this Fall.

 Connor also appeared in all 3 matches for RUNY during their 2018 exhibition season against the Ontario Arrows and home and away match against the Boston Mystics.